MananGandhi1810/online-ide/README.md

 # Online IDE

 Leetcode like platform to practice logic based coding problems.
-Built using Express.js, React.js, Postgres, and Docker
+Built using Express.js, React.js, Postgres, and Docker containers for code execution.

 ## Table of Contents